Building back ridership through a more efficient and predictable system

 Invest in a universally accessible system: Plan and fund accelerated physical system accessibility and bolster existing paratransit and demand-responsive transit services.

-The comprehensive analysis assesses how transportation fees, fines, and fares impact residents with low income and recommends policy changes to improve equity.
+The comprehensive analysis assesses how transportation fees, fines, and fares impact residents with low income and recommends policy changes to improve fairness.
 Many residents with low income, particularly those without bank accounts, are unable to access I-PASS accounts and Ventra cards, which offer cost savings.
 Fines also disproportionately burden households with low income and can lead to late fees, high debt levels, and other negative impacts.

 Mobility recovery